Site-directed mutagenesis: Basic mechanism

-The basic procedure requires the synthesis of a short DNA primer.
-This synthetic primer contains the desired mutation and is complementary to the template DNA around the mutation site so it can hybridize with the DNA in the gene of interest.
-The mutation may be a single base change (a point mutation), multiple base changes, deletion, or insertion.
-The single-strand primer is then extended using a DNA polymerase, which copies the rest of the gene.
-The gene thus copied contains the mutated site, and is then introduced into a host cell in a vector and cloned.
-Finally, mutants are selected by DNA sequencing to check that they contain the desired mutation.
+The basic procedure of site-directed mutagenesis requires the synthesis of a short DNA oligonucleotide primer.
+This synthetic primer contains the desired mutation and is complementary to the DNA sequence around the mutation site so that it can hybridize with the DNA template.
+The mutation may constitute one or more base substitutions (a point mutation), deletions, or insertions.
+The single-stranded primer is then used as the starting point for the synthesis of a new DNA molecule by DNA polymerase, which copies the rest of the gene from the complementary template.
+The newly synthesized molecule thus contains the mutated site, and is then introduced into a host cell in a plasmid vector and cloned.
+Finally, DNA sequencing of the plasmid DNA purified from colonies grown from the transformed cells is used to check that they contain the desired mutation.

 Approaches

 The original method using single-primer extension was inefficient due to a low yield of mutants.
 This resulting mixture contains both the original unmutated template as well as the mutant strand, producing a mixed population of mutant and non-mutant progenies.
-Furthermore, the template used is methylated while the mutant strand is unmethylated, and the mutants may be counter-selected due to presence of mismatch repair system that favors the methylated template DNA, resulting in fewer mutants.
+Furthermore, the template used is methylated while the mutant strand is unmethylated, and the mutants may be counter-selected due to the presence of a mismatch repair system that favors the methylated template DNA, resulting in fewer mutants.
 Many approaches have since been developed to improve the efficiency of mutagenesis.

-A large number of methods are available to effect site-directed mutagenesis, although most of them have rarely been used in laboratories since the early 2000s, as newer techniques allow for simpler and easier ways of introducing site-specific mutation into genes.
+A large number of techniques are now available to achieve site-directed mutagenesis, although most of them have rarely been used in laboratories since the early 2000s, as newer techniques have allowed for faster and easier ways of introducing site-specific mutations into genes.